meenulekha/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. The application should be designed to scale gracefully, accommodating an increase in the number of participants or contacts without significant degradation in performance.
+3. The application should be designed to scale gracefully, accommodating an increase in the number of persons or contacts without significant degradation in performance.
 4. The codebase should follow best practices and be well-documented to facilitate future maintenance and updates by developers.